-During my senior year of high school, I applied to BSc programs and was accepted by the University of Western Ontario, the University of Toronto and Ryerson University.
-I did not follow through with those applications, however, because at that time I had made up my mind to go to India.
-Going to the land of my family’s origin was a great draw, along with my grandmother; soon I adjusted to going straight to dental school rather than first earning a degree in the physical sciences.
-The vast need for oral health care in India helped to make me a highly motivated dentist with a keen awareness of and concern for the desperate plight of India’s poorer classes in terms of having little to no access to adequate dental care.
+During my senior year of high school, I applied to BSc programs and was accepted by the University of Western Ontario, Toronto, and Ryerson University.
+However, I did not follow through with those applications because I had decided to go to India.
+Going to the land of my family’s origin was a great draw, along with my grandmother; soon, I adjusted to going straight to dental school rather than first earning a degree in the physical sciences.
+The vast need for oral health care in India helped make me a highly motivated dentist with a keen awareness of and concern for the desperate plight of India’s poorer classes regarding having little to no access to adequate dental care.

-I thank you for considering my application.
+Thank you for considering my application.